top of page

 This means if there's a cavity, chip or crack confined to this tooth layer, it would be completely normal for you not to notice it day to day.
 A compromised part of our teeth's armor, the super strong enamel layer, can lead to a painful or unhealthy situation if allowed to progress over time without any treatment.
 Certain clinical patterns of chips, cracks, wear & tear might mean we are grinding or clenching our teeth at night without feeling a thing!
 Although not painful, these conditions still require treatment to optimize your oral health.

-2. The innermost layer of our teeth does contain nerve fibers - but if these tissues are damaged, dying, or dead, our ability to feel pain is often affected.
+2. The innermost layer of our teeth does contain nerve fibers - but if these tissues are damaged, dying, or fully necrotic, our ability to feel pain is often affected.

 If a cavity has slowly deepened over time, a tooth could: a) hurt for a few minutes to an hour once and never bother you again, b) be slightly sensitive but not so much you'd say it hurts, or c) could have no pain or sensitivity at all.
 This range of sensations can indicate nerve tissue damage in the innermost layer of a tooth.
 This type of tissue damage requires treatment to either avoid an infection or treat one that's already present.
 Leaving infections to linger anywhere in our bodies without appropriate treatment can turn into a dangerous situation.